sunnysideup/silverstripe-perfect_cms_images/docs/en/02_RapidUploader/00_Example_Rapid_Uploader.md

----
-title: Example implementation for a rapid uploader
+# Example implementation for a rapid uploader
----

 In some circumstances it may be desirable to allow CMS users to rapidly populate content by uploading files.
 You can use this module to handle additional actions after a file as been uploaded.
 For this example we will create a basic form controller that extends from LeftAndMain and has a PerfectCmsImagesUploadField.